op-eyee/tester/README.md

 - [x] Fix the bug if it is critical or easily fixed.
 Otherwise, put the new bug into the Product Backlog to be prioritized and fixed in an upcoming Sprint.
 - [ ] Revise the tests so that the bug no longer appears on the bug report.
 - [ ] Stub out the code that caused the bug so it no longer occurs.

-### Who is responsible for the System Architecture of a Product being developed using Scrum?

-- [ ] The Architect chosen by the Development Team.
-- [ ] The Corporate Architect.
-- [x] The Development Team.
-- [ ] The Software Architect.

 ### Who must be present at the Daily Scrum meeting?